hazeez/datasciencia/content/blog/2020-07-25-data-science-opportunities-research.md

 With the dataset, you can derive further insights.

-- Access the companies looking for data science skills.
-I have linked each company to their website thereby saving you time to look into the companies yourself
+- Access the companies looking for data science skills used in this research.
+I have linked each company to their website thereby saving you time to look into the companies yourself.
-- Get the list of companies working in domains like manufacturing, retail, ecommerce etc
+- Get the list of companies working in domains like manufacturing, retail, ecommerce etc.
-- Links to the job description for each job listed
+- Links to the job description for each job listed.
-- Do further research on startup companies that are working only on Machine learning technologies
+- Do further research on startup companies that are working only on Machine learning technologies.
-- Recruitment/talent management agencies you should be in touch to accelerate your job hunt
+- Recruitment/talent management agencies you should be in touch to accelerate your job hunt.

 If you enjoyed reading, consider sharing this article on your social network (links to the left).
 You can also follow us on social media **[Facebook](https://www.facebook.com/Datasciencia-110682290664089/posts/), [Twitter](https://twitter.com/hafizulazeez)** and **[Linked In](https://www.linkedin.com/in/hafizulazeez/)**